-Campfire Thanksgiving
+Campfire Thanksgiving Dinner

-Campfire Thanksgiving
+Campfire Thanksgiving Dinner

 "The trick to “open-fire” cooking is heat, used judiciously.
 A fire pit, covered with a strong grate (an oven rack works well) is your best option for cooking."